Nursing Home Sepsis

 Chicago nursing home residents with underlying health conditions are at a higher risk for developing sepsis.
 Oftentimes, sepsis occurs when nursing home residents develop urinary tract infections, pressure ulcers, or other types of mismanaged nursing home infections.

-Nursing homes or assisted living facilities play a significant role in a resident’s health prognosis.
-Adequately checking high risk patients for sepsis symptoms, such as respiratory problems or reoccurring blood clots, can save a patient from blood poisoning.
+Nursing homes or assisted living facilities significantly affect a resident’s health prognosis.
+Adequately checking high-risk patients for sepsis symptoms, such as respiratory problems or reoccurring blood clots, can save a patient from blood poisoning.
 Preventing sepsis in nursing homes should be a priority for caretakers, and when it isn’t, elderly residents can lose their lives.

-Nursing home residents have an increased risk for developing sepsis for many reasons.
+Nursing home residents have an increased risk of developing sepsis for many reasons.
 However, most of those reasons stem from nursing home negligence.

-Regardless if the act was intentional or if the negligence was a result of understaffing, improper training, or poor infection control, families that fall victim to nursing homes sepsis deserve answers and compensation.
+Regardless of whether the act was intentional or if the negligence was a result of understaffing, improper training, or poor infection control, families that fall victim to nursing home sepsis deserve answers and compensation.

 How is a Nursing Home Responsible for Sepsis?

 A nursing home may be liable for sepsis if the nursing home staff caused the underlying infection or failed to recognize the symptoms of sepsis in nursing home patients.
-Every nursing home must take reasonable precautions to prevent the spread of infections, especially urinary tract infections (UTIs), pneumonia, and pressure ulcer infections.
+Every nursing home must take reasonable precautions to prevent the spread of infections, especially urinary tract infections (UTIs), pressure ulcer infections, and pneumonia in the elderly.
+This is called antibiotic stewardship.

 Furthermore, if nursing home caretakers are careless with catheters, IVs, or other medical tools, nursing home residents can also contract avoidable sepsis infections.